smartcontractkit/documentation/CONTRIBUTING.md

   - Keep your commit headline short but sufficient to understand the scope and focus of the change.
   - Changes are often formatted like `add doc X`, `fix page Y`, `improve docs for Z`.
   - Example: "`update contract addresses for BNB Chain`".
-- If you touch any infrastructure, make sure it builds with `yarn build`
+- If you touch any infrastructure, make sure it builds with `npm run build`
-  - If you haven't already, `npm -g install astro`
+  - If you haven't already, `npm install -g astro`
 - Trust the autoformatter (prettier)
 - Make sure images are optimized and compressed
 - Keep images < 20kb whenever possible to keep the site fast and the repo small (try [trimage](https://trimage.org/))